tors/wt-go-sdk/readme.md

 #### Slices

-You can pass slices, but you'll need to unpack it. `Transfers.Create` only accepts strings and `Transferable` interface types.
+You can pass a slice, but you'll need to unpack it.

 ```go
 // slice of strings